 But with slatwall, you’ve got a much larger area to work with and an infinite number of ways you can do it.

 I have a small section of Gladiator GearWall in my garage for my lawn tools.
-Trust me, once you have slatwall installed, you’ll wonder how you ever were organized anything before.
+Trust me, once you have slatwall installed, you’ll wonder how you ever organized anything before.

 More free space